Agent Vision

 /agent-vision roast

 Roast mode uses the same camera lifecycle as snapshot mode, then adds a short text response.
 The roast is opt-in and based only on visible non-sensitive details such as outfit, posture, expression, lighting, or room chaos.
-It should not infer or attack protected traits, body size, age, disability, or other sensitive attributes.
-It is a tiny comedy mode, not a license to become a municipal cruelty department.
+Stay clear of protected traits, body size, age, disability, and other sensitive attributes.
+Keep it a tiny comedy mode with a short, playful punch.

 Example Workflows